 It’s vital that you take time to complete the PQQ properly; mistakes at this stage will lose you the opportunity of bidding for the contract.
 If you find yourself completing PQQs regularly, it’s useful to have a system as a lot of the information – though not all – will be repeated.
-Here are some tips to give you the best chance of submitting successful PQQs.
+We can provide PQQ writing services to help, or give some tips to give you the best chance of submitting successful PQQs.

 Build up a database of information